 The COLA Mass Change process will identify all Medical Program blocks impacted by the income and/or Medicare updates described above and process an automatic Batch EDBC.
-The Batch EDBC will run with a special EDBC run reason of 'COLA' for the month of February 2020.
+The Batch EDBC will run with a special EDBC run reason of 'COLA'.
 As a result of the Batch EDBC, changes in coverage, including aid codes, base periods and cost sharing could result as follows: